 Franklin Primary Care provides high-quality wound care for your unique physical needs.
 We are here to help you get the treatment you need for your wound.
-Call us today or simply book an appointment online now.
+Wounds can be of many types including abrasion, laceration, puncture, and avulsion.
+We provide treatments for every kind of wounds.
+For more information, please contact us or schedule an appointment online.
 We are conveniently located at 225 Nassau Boulevard, West Hempstead, New York 11552.

 Table of Contents:

 What kind of doctor specializes in wound care?

 When should I see a wound care specialist?

 What wounds will urgent cares take care of?

 Wounds are a common infliction experienced by everyone at some point.
 Usually, wounds are not serious and can be treated with at-home care, however more serious wounds need medical attention immediately.
 There are also those who have wounds that have trouble healing.
 In these more critical situations, wound care specialists are especially important.

 Rather surprisingly, wound care specialists do not have a special name, but are referred to simply as wound care specialists.
 They are health care professionals who have been trained in the diagnosis, treatment and care of all types of wounds, both acute and chronic.
 Wounds sustained from an acute injury, surgical wounds, diabetic wounds and pressure sores are among the most commonly treated.
 In addition, these health care professionals are needed to help an estimated five million Americans who suffer from wounds that will not heal.
 Wound specialists can have a significant impact on their quality of life, as those suffering from wounds that will not heal experience a disruption to their everyday lives.